GregoryBriggs/Linux-Admin-Basics/shortcuts.md

 ### pwd
 		pwd
 		"print working director" shows current directory from root

+### renice
+		renice (args) <pid> process
+		the higher the arg assigned the lower the priority.
+The top priority is -20

 ### rm
 		rm (arguments) directory/filename
 		remove an empty directory or a filename in a directory.

+### signal
+		a suite of commands to be operate on processes

 ### touch
 		touch (directory/)filename
 		create a file at the driectory with default being current directory.